Blog

 SARS-CoV-2

-The last viral cause of Guillain-Barre syndrome is SARS-CoV-2 (also known as COVID-19), which is the cause of the COVID-19 pandemic.
+Another viral trigger associated with GBS is SARS-CoV-2 (also known as COVID-19), which is the cause of the COVID-19 pandemic.

-Studies show a higher chance of getting GBS (about 145 extra cases for every 10 million people who tested positive for SARS-CoV-2) in the 1 to 28 days after a positive COVID-19 test.
+Studies suggest a small increased risk of GBS (approximately 145 additional cases per 10 million individuals) in individuals who tested positive for SARS-CoV-2 in the 1 to 28 days after a positive COVID-19 test.

 However, research is ongoing to determine what exactly causes GBS after COVID-19 infection and whether this correlation is coincidental.